nemo9955/make-world/README.md

         🌑 More complex generation with more Orbital Elements

     🌍 Planet terrain - under developement
-        ✔️ Store and smoothly draw up to 500k points
-        🌍 Static Tectonic plates for basic implementation 🌑 Moving Tectonic plates for more complex shapes
+        ✔️ Store and smoothly draw up to 50k points (target is 500k) 🌍 Static Tectonic plates for basic implementation 🌑 Moving Tectonic plates for more complex shapes